chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

 </p>

 ### Color and line width customization
-The animate method also allows us to customize the color and width of the traced lines.
-By changing the color and width parameters, we can achieve different visual effects and styles.
+The `animate` method also allows us to customize the `color` and `width` of the traced lines.
+By changing the `color` and `width` parameters, we can achieve different visual effects and styles

 Whether we want a subtle, delicate design or a bold, striking pattern, adjusting these parameters gives us the creative freedom to bring our vision to life

 {% highlight python %}
 Hypotrochoid.animate(